The Last Shot: Background

 The plot of The Last Shot is loosely based on the true story of an FBI sting operation code-named Dramex which was run by FBI agent Garland Schweickhardt, who recruited aspiring screenwriters Dan Lewk and Gary Levy to participate unwittingly in a sting operation aimed at ensnaring mobsters and Teamsters union officials in a bribery scheme.
 Under the pretext of producing a movie, the FBI planned to catch people taking bribes in exchange for promising not to make trouble when filmmakers used non-union truck drivers and non-union crew members.

 Shooting actually occurred in several cities including New Orleans and Las Vegas, while in other major cities, evidence was obtained without using an actual crew made up of FBI personnel.
 As the investigation progressed from city to city, sealed indictments were obtained and only unsealed when the operation was concluded.
 Many actual events happened during the shooting that were more hilarious than the movie portrays.
 At one point, the crew was stranded in the desert between LA and Las Vegas by a broken-down Rolls-Royce.

 Arriving at the location in Las Vegas, they found a genuine crew already there shooting Nasty Boys (Which, ironically, was about undercover police officers).
 The grip truck ran into an elderly lady's car the first day of shooting in New Orleans and the crew wound up paying off the woman with hundreds peeled from a roll of bills.
 The operation eventually led to indictments against five individuals, several of whom were convicted.
 The movie itself was shut down before serious filming started.

 Lewk and Levy had yet to make a full-length feature film.
 They were, however, associate producers on The Last Shot and had cameo roles as 'Hollywood Boulevard Types'.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 62% based on reviews from 68 critics.
 The site's consensus states: "Wildly uneven comedy."

+According to Roger Ebert, “The Last Shot” is not a well-oiled enterprise but more of a series of laughs separated by waits for more laughs.
+It has a kind of earnest, eager quality, and it’s so screwy you feel affection for it;.."

 The film only had a limited release in the United States and grossed $464,000.
 Its worldwide total gross was $538,526.